JB-26/JB-26/README.md

 I'm currently taking a course on web development and brushing up on my JS knowledge! 📖

 # What I'm currently learning...
-I'm currently learning more about Python!
-Specifically, Data Science and Data Analysis.

-I'm also learning more about JS!
+I'm currently learning more about JS!
+And the various runtime environments such as Node.

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me